ncsa/Nightingale_real/docs/source/user_guide/software.rst

       ng_jupyter_lab_tunnel.bash

 #.
-Leaving your first terminal open, open a **second terminal** on your local machine.
+Leave your first terminal open, and open a **second terminal** on your local machine.

 #.
 In the second terminal, run the following command and complete the login prompts.
 (Replace ``username`` with your Nightingale username in **both** places.)